Welcome to the Michigan International Camporee Homepage!

 If you are from Michigan Crossroads Council and are new to the Michigan International Camporee, begin by clicking here.

-Applications for the 2016 Michigan International Camporee are now open for:
+Applications for the 2016 Michigan International Camporee are now open except where noted for:

 - Michigan Crossroads Council host troops and crews